-Display 12.6 The Global Tab in the Performance Options Dialog Box
+Display 15.6 The Global Tab in the Performance Options Dialog Box

-Performance Options × Global Aggregation Clobal Aggregation 1 Global performance options may be specified and are applied to all addregations in the cube.
+Performance Options × Global Aggregation 1 Global performance options may be specified and are applied to all aggregations in the cube.
 Optionally assign value to performance option: Description Amount of memory (in megabytes) available for aggregation creation.
 Maximum number of threads used to create aggregation index.
 Number of aggregations to create in parallel.
 Partition size (in megabytes) of aggregation table partitions.
 Number of observations (in kilobytes) to include in the index component file segment.
 Location of index component files.
 Location of partitions in which to place aggregation table data.
-Store aggregation tables in compressed format: NO Store aggregation tables in compressed format.
-Create aggregations with indexes: YES OK Cancel Help
+Store aggregation tables in compressed format: Create angregations with indexes: OK Cancel leip